 The Maternal and Child Health (MCH) supports activities in the following areas:

-HCP works to improve the health, development and wellbeing of people up to age 21 who have special health care needs.
-HCP nurses and coordinators arrange referrals for medical and developmental services, coordinate medical and social support services, and connect families to community resources.
-HCP also supports youth with healthcare needs in foster care in El Paso County.
+The Maternal Child Health program works to improve the health, development and well-being of people up to age 21 who have special health care needs.
+Nurses, social workers and coordinators arrange referrals for medical and developmental services, coordinate medical and social support services, and connect families to community resources.

 Public Health aims to enhance community-wide efforts to decrease bullying and suicide rates by focusing on prevention and early intervention efforts.
 We are working to increase awareness, knowledge and resources related to connectedness, resiliency, and life skills for elementary age children.